Volubyl/CodePratice/README.md

 ## Disclaimer

-The algorithms implementation containing in this repository are NOT production ready.
+The algorithms implementation contained in this repository are NOT production ready.
 Those are mainly a "first implementation attempt" and were written for learning purpose only.
 They could be optimised for sure.

 Please do not use them "as-is".